Rid Yourself of Dry Winter Skin with 5 Simple Tips

 In winter, dry skin is caused by the drop in humidity outside (the amount of moisture in the air).
 This makes it easier for your skin to lose the important water that it needs to protect itself.
 Skin can then become drier and crack, which can be painful and itchy.

-When it’s cold outside, there’s nothing like returning to a warm, cozy home.
+- When it’s cold outside, there’s nothing like returning to a warm, cozy home.
 But heating also removes moisture from the indoors, depriving your skin of the hydration it needs to function properly.
-To minimise dry skin in winter, keep the temperature comfortable, but not too hot for too long.
+To minimize dry skin in winter, keep the temperature comfortable, but not too hot for too long.
 You can also use a humidifier to replace lost indoor moisture.